crosser/pdns-pipe-nmc/README.md

 so the communication will happen over DNSSEC protocol without the need to keep the signatures in the zone data itself.
-You probably would need to create signing key for the PowerDNS instance, and add the corresponding public key as "trused" into the configuration of your resolvers.
+You probably would need to create signing key for the PowerDNS instance, and add the corresponding public key as "trusted" into the configuration of your resolvers.

 ## Status